Tree Project Halted Due to Sea Level Rise in the Hudson River.

 The entire Beacon waterfront was affected by the storm surge in October from Sandy.
 It brought the river high into Riverfront Park, causing erosion along the shore of the park, especially on the north and northwest edges.
 The leading edge of the storm surge came half way into the courtyard where our storage sheds are located.
 There were several feet of water inside the Beacon Sloop Club, and one foot of water inside Scenic Hudson’s River Center at Long Dock Park.
 The road, parking lot, and entrance to the train station were also flooded.
 In 2011, Irene and Lee caused extensive flooding at the Beacon waterfront as well.

-River Pool will open in early July for the 2013 season!
+River Pool is CLOSED for the 2013 season!

 Over 1,300 people enjoyed the pool this past summer.
 Thank you!